-- Twelve years of sold-out summer festivals under the skilful artistic direction of Alexander Tselyakov.
+- Thirteen years of sold-out summer festivals under the skilful artistic direction of Alexander Tselyakov.

 - Increasingly, we find that our audiences from across BC and several US states are building their travel plans around our Festival weekend.
 All roads lead to Madeira Park in August!

 - In 2009 we commissioned and premiered Pender Harbour Suite for piano trio, composed by Stephen Chatman for the fifth anniversary Festival.
 In 2014, we celebrated our tenth anniversary with a commissioned piano quintet, In a World of Motion and Distance, by composer Kelly-Marie Murphy.

 - In February, we featured a Midwinter Chamber Weekend, with the celebrated violinist Corey Cerovsek and pianist Michelle Mares, joined by cellist Adrian Brendel.
 They performed an electrifying programme that included the Brahms Trio in C major, No. 2 and a Chopin cello sonata that left few in the audience dry-eyed.

 - For our 13th summer Festival, we welcomed the Gryphon Trio, James Campbell, Joan Blackman, Maria Larionoff, Jason Ho, and Brian Yoon; our Artistic Director Alexander Tselyakov shaped the repertoire into 4 stunning ticketed concerts.

 - Our long-standing free concert, now called Rising Tide, true to our seaside roots, and featuring young musicians in a showcase event, was again an enormous success.
 Pender Harbour’s own mezzo-soprano Rose-Ellen Nichols, Halfmoon Bay’s baritone Louis Dillon, and pianist David Poon (new to the Coast but already a valued member of the musical community), performed a wonderful afternoon programme.